Development in Pregnancy

 Some recent research from scientists at Imperial College London showed from 20 to 30 weeks gestation an unborn baby’s kick strength nearly doubles.

-What is very important is that you get used to what is the normal movement pattern for your baby and get advice from your midwifery team if you notice a difference or feel worried.
+What is very important is that you get used to what is the normal movement pattern for your baby and get advice from your midwifery team if you notice any difference or feel worried.
 There is more information on this from the NHS *here*.

 At around 5 – 8 weeks of gestation your baby is the size of a cherry – it continues to grow until it is about the size of a watermelon at around 40 weeks.

 The professionals caring for you throughout your pregnancy will keep a close eye on how well your baby is growing as the weeks go by.
 They do this by sometimes using scans and by measuring your uterus at appointments from about 24 weeks.
-Look at the image below for a rough idea of what size your baby will be as the months go by;

 Who Can Help?